delvtech/agent0/README.md

 git pull --rebase origin main
 git push my-feature-branch
 ```
-_we have completed our feature, so we create a PR to merge the branch into main__
+_we have completed our feature, so we create a PR to merge the branch into main_

-Once the PR is approved, we perform a *squash merge*.
+Once the PR is approved, we perform a final rebase, if necessary, and then a *squash merge*.
 This means each PR results in a single commit to `main`.